Walton is a village in the north-east of Cumbria, 3 miles by road north of the market town of Brampton.

 There is a heart defibrillator on the outside wall of the village hall next to the main door.
 There is a light switch adjacent to it if you need access in the dark.
 The code for the cabinet will be given to you by the 999 operators in the event of an emergency.

 Mobile phone reception in Walton is patchy.
 There is wifi access in the village hall and reading room; ask for the password.

 More local information can be found on the Walton Parish Council website.

 Unfortunately, there is no longer a pub in Walton.
-The Salutation Inn in Irthington, about 2½ miles to the south-west, closed in Spring 2015 and is currently up for sale.
+The Salutation Inn in Irthington, about 2½ miles to the south-west, closed in Spring 2015.

 Brampton has three pubs, a few eating places, mainly cafés, and take-away food outlets.

 Walton is no longer on a bus route though the Border Rambler minibus will operate a weekly service to Carlisle on Thursdays from 1 September 2016.
 Click for the timetable.